 Introduction To GIT

-GIT was created by Linus Torvald who is the creator of Linux, in 2005.
-They are Open source projects used for the distributed version control system to develop several types of commercial and non- commercial projects.
-As GIT is a distributed version they could be used as a server for managing repositories.
+The following article provides an outline for Introduction To GIT.
+GIT was created by Linus Torvald, the creator of Linux, in 2005.
+Developers use them as open-source projects for the distributed version control system to develop several commercial and non-commercial projects.
+Since GIT is a distributed version, you can use it as a server for managing repositories.
 The main goal of it is they support non-linear developments with good speed and can handle large projects deliberately.

-In earlier days we keep track of our work to make a copy, modifications of the files, but after version control, we can manage files in a professional manner explicating folder concepts, most interestingly it allows to restore previous versions of project work.
-So, GIT helps in tracking codes by storing them in versions on its own local repository called GITHUB.
+In earlier days, we kept track of our work to make a copy and modify the files, but after version control, we can manage files professionally by explicating folder concepts; most interestingly, it allows us to restore previous versions of project work.
+So, GIT helps track codes by storing them in versions on its local repository, GITHUB.
 GITHUB is a website where we can upload a copy of files stored in the repository.
 GIT uses a low-level language called C language.

-The various process like designing, product management, development, marketing, and customer support can be easily handled using GIT.
-It favors both programmers and non-technical users keeping monitor the history of their project files by storing different versions of files.
-The main purpose of GIT is to manage source code in software development or a file that changes over time.
-GIT is needed to prevent code conflicts between the developers.
+Various processes like designing, product management, development, marketing, and customer support can be easily handled using GIT.
+It favors programmers and non-technical users monitoring the history of their project files by storing different versions of files.
+The primary purpose of GIT is to manage source code in software development or a file that changes over time.
+Developers need GIT to prevent code conflicts.

-Git represents commit, many operations are faster in git such as switching to another commit and comparing them.
+Git represents commit; many operations are faster in git, such as switching to another commit and comparing them.
 A code can be put into the cloud on GitHub, GitLab, or bit bucket.
-The three local areas of git are working directory, staging area, and git repository.
-The object types include blobs, trees, commits, tags.
-Blobs and trees represent files and directories and tags are metadata.
+The three local areas of git are the working directory, staging area, and git repository.
+The object types include blobs, trees, commits, and tags.
+Blobs and trees represent files, and directories and tags are metadata.

-Some basic commands of git are as follow:
+Some basic commands of git are as follows:

 - git add